Kansattica/msync/MANUAL.md

 If you want to add another account, `msync` can handle as many accounts as you're willing to throw at it.
 Run `msync new --account anotherusername@some.instance` and follow the on-screen instructions for each account you'd like to add.
 Most of `msync`'s commands only operate on one account at a time, so you'll have to specify an account with the `--account` or `-a` switch if you have more than one.
 Only `msync sync` and the account-listing part of `msync config showall` will work without specifying an account.

-When running with multiple accounts, you only have to specify a minimal prefix of the account.
+When running with multiple accounts, you only have to specify the shortest unique prefix of an account to select it.
 For example, if you have two accounts, `SomeCoolGirl@crime.egg` and `HeyAnotherPerson@illegal.egg`, registered with msync, you only have to specify `-a s` or `-a h` to choose the account.
 Note that the search is also case-insensitive.
 So, to queue a post for the `SomeCoolGirl` account, use:

 ```
 msync queue post new_post -a s